Macrometacorp/docs/docs/graphs/graph-queries/traversal-queries/traversal-examples.md

   ]
 ```

-Understanding how to retrieve elements at a specific depth in a graph traversal is crucial for extracting meaningful insights from your data.
+To extract meaningful insights from your data, you must understand how to retrieve elements at a specific depth in a graph traversal.
 By using the `min` and `max` depth parameters, you can effectively target the desired elements in your graph and simplify your query results.

 ## Refining Traversal with Filters